uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 .. note::
    The ``std::is_execution_policy`` type trait resolves to ``std::false_type`` for oneDPL execution policies.
-   Implementations and programs should instead use the `oneDPL type trait <Execution Policy Type Trait>`_.
+   Implementations and programs should instead use the :ref:`oneDPL type trait <exec-policy-type-trait>`_.

 Device Execution Policy
 +++++++++++++++++++++++